azamgarh and benares JUne 3rd-June 5th

 So far the military aspect had been discussed but what to do if the mutiny actually happened?
 This, unfortunately, was not so clear.

-Already in May, Captains Watson and Olpherts had proposed that they should all retire, in a body to Chunar Fort, some way out of Benares itself.
-It was a strong position and well away from Benares; it also had enough room to accommodate the civilian population.
+Already in May, Captains Watson and Olpherts had proposed that they should all retire in a body to Chunar Fort, some way out of Benares itself.
+It was a strong position and had enough room to accommodate the civilian population.
 Besides that, a company of European invalids were already in Chunar, so they could be used as an additional fighting force.
 Commissioner Tucker partially agreed, Gubbins and Lind did not.
-Gordon and Ponsonby both denied they had ever agreed to go to Chunar, Gordon going as far as to say he had been persuaded in that course of action against his will.
+Gordon and Ponsonby both denied they had ever agreed to go to Chunar, Gordon going as far as to say he had been persuaded into that course of action against his will.

 Had they moved to Chunar, the outcome at Benares would most likely have been an immediate uprising – by staying put they had at least waylaid the inevitable for a month.
 Instead, the Benares Mint was chosen as the point of retreat.

 Reinforcements had been moving from Calcutta into the provinces as quickly as Canning could send them, stopping but briefly at Benares; as the demands for aid from Oudh were particularly loud and most urgent, Tucker and Ponsonby decided to send them along without delay.
 Neither the men of HM’s 84th nor the detachment from Danapur was detained – they were shunted on with haste towards Kanpur.
 Gubbins convinced Tucker, to make up for the loss, they should arm the European civilians instead, an impromptu volunteer force made up of anyone who wanted to shoulder a gun.
 Tucker needed a little convincing but eventually agreed.
 He himself continued to ride through the streets of Benares, armed only with a stick and horsewhip.
 Tucker had never had the mind to use a gun himself.